 Hence, when you request an extension of time, or permission to pay by instalments, you should prepare a statement that outlines:

 - your tax file number, the assessment number, the tax year, the amount of tax involved, and the due date for payment;

 - a brief statement of reasons for the application, including your financial position; and

 - an offer to pay by a specific date or by instalments beginning and ending on a specific date.

 Ideally, you should make an application at least 10 days before the due date for payment but the ATO may extend this time.
 If you are seeking an extension for more than six months, you should supply the ATO with a statement of your assets and liabilities and other information.
 Because different parts of the ATO deal with objections and applications for time to pay, these two matters should be kept separate.
 You should write two letters, one for the objection and one for the time-to-pay application.

-The ATO’s Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to remit further tax is limited to situations where the inability to pay was caused by circumstances outside your control or where ‘special circumstances’ exist.
+The ATO’s discretion to remit further tax is limited to situations where the inability to pay was caused by circumstances outside your control or where ‘special circumstances’ exist.
 If further tax is to be remitted, some proof of your ‘innocence’ needs to be shown.

 Relief from payment

 In particular circumstances, the ATO may grant relief from tax liability either totally or partially, where it is of the opinion that the collection of the full amount would entail you suffering serious hardship.
 This might be because of any loss you have suffered, your financial circumstances, or your circumstances if you are a dependant of a deceased taxpayer.